Hampstead Heath Ponds: Hampstead ponds

-Hampstead Pond no. 3 is the mixed bathing pond, where both sexes may swim (angling prohibited).
+Hampstead Pond no. 3 is the mixed bathing pond, where all genders may swim (angling prohibited).

-Hampstead ponds no. 1 is strictly a nature/wildlife pond and Hampstead pond no. 2 permits angling.
+Hampstead ponds no. 1 is strictly a nature and wildlife pond and Hampstead pond no. 2 permits angling.

 Directly northwest of the mixed bathing pond is the "Viaduct Pond" and west of that is the Vale of Health pond; these are arguably within the flow of the "Hampstead ponds", but are not officially members of the group.

 Highgate ponds

 Highgate no. 1 pond is a nature reserve pond on Hampstead Heath.

 Highgate Ponds are a series of eight former reservoirs, on the heath's east (Highgate) side, and were originally dug in the 17th and 18th centuries.
-They include two single-sex swimming pools (the men's and ladies' bathing ponds), a model boating pond, and two ponds which serve as wildlife reserves: the Stock Pond and the Bird Sanctuary Pond.
+They include two single-gender swimming pools (the men's and women's bathing ponds), a model boating pond, and two ponds which serve as wildlife reserves: the Stock Pond and the Bird Sanctuary Pond.
 Angling is allowed in some of the ponds, although this may be threatened by proposals to modify the dams.

 The ponds are the result of the 1777 damming of Hampstead Brook (one of the Fleet River's sources), by the Hampstead Water Company, which was formed in 1692 to meet London's growing water demands.

 "Boudicca's Mound", near the present men's bathing pond, is a tumulus where, according to local legend, Queen Boudicca (Boadicea) was buried after she and 10,000 Iceni warriors were defeated at Battle Bridge.
 However, historical drawings and paintings of the area show no mound other than a 17th-century windmill.